Please check our Examinations Calendar for dates of all upcoming examinations

-All examinations are standard set.
-The Refraction Certificate OSCE is standard set using the Hofstee method.
+All examinations are pass mark set.
+The Refraction Certificate OSCE is pass mark set using the Hofstee method.
 All questions are reviewed in the light of performance and modified accordingly.
-All examinations are standard set.
-The standard setting methods quoted are subject to change at any time at the discretion of the College.
+All examinations are pass mark set.
+The pass mark setting methods quoted are subject to change at any time at the discretion of the College.

 Candidates are required to pass the OSCE.
 If awarded a fail, candidates must re-sit the entire examination, even if a pass was previously achieved in any station.

 Results will be released four weeks after the examination, once verified by the Senior Examiner.
 Candidates are not permitted to telephone the College for examination results.
 All results will be sent to candidates by first class post and the pass list will be displayed on the College website.